MadStu/HTMLCSSEPP/README.md

 I tested the website on a number of browsers and devices and all is working as intended.

-The responsive design allows for different screen sizes.
+The responsive design allows for different screen sizes as proven by using [Responsinator](https://www.responsinator.com/?url=https%3A%2F%2Fmadstu.github.io%2FHTMLCSSEPP%2F)

 There was a bug where if the screen became too narrow, the header image would repeat itself vertically but adding no-repeat into CSS solved this.